 The full list of businesses required to remain closed is available on the government website.

-Businesses, services and venues remaining open
+Open businesses, services and venues

 • Essential retail (e.g. food shops, supermarkets, pharmacies, garden centres, building merchants and suppliers of building products and off-licences)